TandonDevOps/IndraABM/capital/origin_of_money/paper.md

     attribute for each good is represented in a decimal number greater than zero and less and equal to one.

     - **Divisibility** identifies how seperatable a good is.
 A cow is less divisible than a chunk of gold because if a cow is cut into a half, it's not tradeable anymore as a livestock.
 Smaller the number, more divisible the good.
     - **Durability** determines how long an item can be stored.
 Foods are generally less durable than metals, and the decayed food would be less valuable than the fresh ones.
 Goods like livestock have their own lifespans, and if a cow is dead, it is unlikely to be traded in the market.
     Having a durability close to 1 meaning that the good is very durable, not easily corrupted (like diamond).
     - **Transportability** shows whether an item is easy to be carried.
 It's easy for us to carry some avocados but not milk because milk could be split out while avocados can be put in anywhere.

 These three key attributes will determine which good is likely to emergence into money in the process of trading.

+[PEIWEN: PLEASE DROP ALL BITS ABOUT 8 OF THIS OR 10 OF THAT: THOSE ARE JUST THE NUMBERS WE *HAPPEN* TO BE USING RIGHT NOW.]

-    In our model, the nature holds 8 different goods, each having 10 units.
+    In our model, the nature holds 8 [NO: a certain number of] different goods, each having 10 units.
 The user can choose at most 8 agents to trade with each other, and each "Menger factor" can be turned on or off so that the user can view the effect of each attribute on the number of trades (**?? and user can also choose